zwave-js/node-zwave-js/packages/core/api.md

     authTag: Buffer;
 };

-// Warning: (ae-missing-release-tag) "encryptAES128ECB" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encryptAES128ECB" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encryptAES128ECB(plaintext: Buffer, key: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "encryptAES128OFB" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encryptAES128OFB" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const encryptAES128OFB: (input: Buffer, key: Buffer, iv: Buffer) => Buffer;

-// Warning: (ae-missing-release-tag) "enumValuesToMetadataStates" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "enumValuesToMetadataStates" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function enumValuesToMetadataStates<T extends Record<string, any>>(enumeration: T, values?: readonly number[]): Record<number, string>;

-// Warning: (ae-missing-release-tag) "extractFirmware" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "extractFirmware" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function extractFirmware(rawData: Buffer, format: FirmwareFileFormat): Firmware;

-// Warning: (ae-missing-release-tag) "Firmware" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Firmware" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface Firmware {